How to Install a Dryer Vent in a Tight Space

 Remove the offset duct from the box, then adjust the two vent connection holes to the correct spacing by sliding the two ends apart or closer together.

-Once set to correct location, affix the ends in place by using HVAC aluminum foil tape to seal the open joints and lock the sliding duct into position.
+Once set to the correct location, affix the ends in place by using HVAC aluminum foil tape to seal the open joints and lock the sliding duct into position.
 (Do not use standard duct tape, which quickly dries out and fails to seal the joint.)
-A tight seal is critical because, with a gas dryer, the vent exhausts not only lint and air but also carries deadly carbon monoxide gases to the outdoors.
+A tight seal is critical because, with a gas dryer, the vent exhausts not only lint and air but also carries deadly carbon monoxide gas to the outdoors.

 Connect the Offset Duct to the Wall Vent Duct Connection